RedFroggy/angular-starter-kit/README.md

 ### End to End tests

-- `ng e2e:open` to execute the end-to-end tests in gui mode.
+- `npm run e2e:open` to execute the end-to-end tests in gui mode.
-- `ng e2e:ci` to execute the end-to-end tests in headless mode (for CI env).
+- `npm run e2e:ci` to execute the end-to-end tests in headless mode (for CI env).

 ## Code quality